fhunleth/bbb-buildroot-fwup/README.md

-# Buildroot and fwup Example
+# Buildroot and fwup examples

-This project creates a simple image for the BeagleBone Black using Buildroot and `fwup`.
-Buildroot is used to build the Linux kernel and all programs.
-The `fwup` utility is used to combine everything into a firmware file (a zip file with metadata) that can be easily distributed and installed to an SDCard or eMMC.
-A raw image is also built so that `dd(1)` or a similar tool can be used as well.
+This project contains two examples of using [Buildroot](http://buildroot.net/) and [fwup](http://github.com/fhunleth/fwup) to create firmware images for the BeagleBone Black.
+The first one simply creates a raw image that you can copy directly to an SDCard using `dd(1)`.
+The second one demonstrates how `fwup` can be used to create firmware update files (zip files with metadata) that can be run directly on a BBB to upgrade the firmware running on it.

 # Just building a raw firmware image